-Figure 3 - Big Data Analytics Engine
+Figure 2 - Big Data Analytics Engine

-- Static data is pulled from other sources, such as Facebook postings and news stories.
-Fetchers are provided for each static source to fetch new data that has been added to that source and to deliver the fetched data to the analytics engine. - Transactional data from the organization's transactionprocessing systems is sent to the analytics engine for its realtime value as well as for its historical value.

-At the heart of the analytics engine are several (typically massive) components.
-The implementation of each can require tens or even hundreds of commodity servers:

-- A batch-storage analytics engine is capable of storing unstructured data of any kind and can search that data rapidly for correlations.
+• A batch-storage analytics engine is capable of storing unstructured data of any kind and can search that data rapidly for correlations.
 It receives all of the pertinent streaming data and all of the data that is being fetched from static sources.
 It analyzes this real-time data in context with the long data that it has stored to determine patterns of importance.
-These patterns, or correlations, are sent to other elements of the analytics engine for processing. - A column-oriented database stores intermediate results.
-A • column-oriented database stores relational tables as columns rather than as rows.
-Many types of queries deal only with one or a few columns of a row.
-In a row-oriented database (such as a classic relational SQL database), the entire set of rows must be read to obtain the information contained in just a few columns.
-Alternatively, indices can be set up to point to the data in columns; but creating and managing these indices is a CPU- and disk-intensive task.
-It typically is done for only a few columns deemed important to known applications with predetermined access needs.
-With all data stored by column rather than by row, queries against specific columnar data can be decided upon and executed much faster.
-For instance, the aggregation of values or the selection of a range of values can be accomplished just by reading the desired column data instead of potentially all of the rows in the table (which must then be culled down to the desired columnar information).
-When using a columnoriented database, claims have been made of query performance improving by a factor of two to three orders of magnitude compared to a classic row-oriented relational database. - An in-memory database typically holds the contents of the column-oriented database.
+These patterns, or correlations, are sent to other elements of the analytics engine for analysis processing.

+• A column-oriented database stores intermediate results.
+A column-oriented database stores relational tables as columns rather than as rows.
+Many types of queries deal only with one or a few columns of a row and can be satisfied much more rapidly and efficiently with this architecture.

+• An in-memory database typically holds the contents of the column-oriented database.
 It improves performance by eliminating disk-seek and transfer times and can further significantly speed up queries.
 Coupled with the column-oriented database, complex analytic queries can be completed in real time.

-A Complex Event Processor (CEP) combines data from multiple event streams in real-time to create more encompassing events.
+• A Complex Event Processor (CEP) combines data from multiple event streams in real-time to create more encompassing events.
 These latter events are the RTBI generated by the big data analytics engine.
 They provide in-depth insight into what is happening in the business.
 The goal of the CEP is to identify meaningful events such as business opportunities or threats and to allow immediate responses through the applications that the CEP feeds.